pubpub/pubpub/facets/README.md

 Here I'll omitting some TypeScript generics-plumbing for the sake of readability, and I'll speak somewhat loosely about types.
 TL;DR:

 - A `FacetDefinition` is made of a name, label, and some `FacetProps`.
-- A `FacetProp` is made of a name, label, some defaults, and a `FacetPropType`.
+- A `FacetProp` is made of a name, label, a default value, and a `FacetPropType`.
 - A `FacetPropType` is a wrapper around a [`zod`](https://github.com/colinhacks/zod) type definition.
 We derive a TS and a Postgres type from it.

 Feel free to allow along using the examples in `facets/definitions`.